strmprivacy/docs/docs/concepts/ccd.md

 In the graphic above, you can see where all software runs in a CCD setup.

-- On the left is your infrastructure (i.e. AWS account).
+- On the left is your infrastructure (e.g. AWS account).
 - On the right is our SAAS, which is accessible by gRPC services over the internet.
 We call this the "control plane".

 ## Customer infrastructure